microsoft/FluidFramework/build-tools/packages/build-cli/docs/typetests.md

       An exact string to use as the previous version constraint.
 The string will be used as-is.

   --packages
       Run on all independent packages in the repo.
-This is an alternative to using the --dir flag for independent packages.
+Cannot be used with --all, --dir, or --releaseGroup.

   --[no-]private
       Only include private packages (or non-private packages for --no-private)